-We are concerned about how to create mass organisations to seize power and give it to the people; to realise the democratic dream of equality, justice, peace, co-operation, equal and full opportunities for education, full and useful employment, health and the creation of those circumstances in which man can have the chance to live by the values that give meaning to life.
-We are talking about a mass power organisation that will change the world.
+cover image: the volcano Loki erupts on surface of Io (one of Jupiter's moons) We are concerned about how to create mass organizations to seize power and give it to the people; to realize the democratic dream of equality, justice, peace, cooperation, equal and full opportunities for education, full and useful employment, health and the creation of those circumstances in which man can have the chance to live by the values that give meaning to life.
+We are talking about a mass power organization that will change the world.
+(Alinsky, 1971, p.
+3)

-Alinsky, 1971, p.
-3

-The Midwest Academy, a training institute for community organisers founded by some ex-civil rights and SDS leaders, asserts that:
+The Midwest Academy, a training institute for community organizers founded by some ex-civil rights and SDS leaders, asserts that:

-More and more people are finding that what is needed is a permanent, professionally staffed community membership organisation which can not only win real improvements for its members, but which can actually alter the relations of power at the city and state level.
+More and more people are finding that what is needed is a permanent, professionally staffed community membership organization which can not only win real improvements for its members, but which can actually alter the relations of power at the city and state level.
 These groups [citizen groups] are keeping government open to the people and are keeping our democratic rights intact.

-Max, 1977; p.
-2
+(Max, 1977; p.
+2)

-A senior member of ACORN (Association of Community Organisations for Reform Now), a national association of mostly urban community organisations, describes the goal of organising as strengthening people's collective capacities to bring about social change (Staples, 1984; p.
+A senior member of ACORN (Association of Community Organizations for Reform Now), a national association of mostly urban community organizations, describes the goal of organizing as strengthening people's collective capacities to bring about social change (Staples, 1984; p.
 1).
-ACORN organised local communities, then employed its constituency at the national level, attempting to move the Democratic Party to the left.
+ACORN organized local communities, then employed its constituency at the national level, attempting to move the Democratic Party to the left.

-Finally, a participant in a workshop on community organising I conducted a number of years ago characterised community organising as "manipulating people to do trivial things."
+Finally, a participant in a workshop on community organizing I conducted a number of years ago characterized community organizing as "manipulating people to do trivial things."

-In this article, I will focus on how community organising can be useful in advancing an anarchist vision of social change.
-Community organisations that build on an anarchist vision of social change are different from other community organisations because of the purposes they have, the criteria they have for success, the issues they work on, the way they operate and the tactics they use.
+In this article, I will focus on how community organizing can be useful in advancing an anarchist vision of social change.
+Community organizations that build on an anarchist vision of social change are different from other community organizations because of the purposes they have, the criteria they have for success, the issues they work on, the way they operate and the tactics they use.

-My experience with community organising spans a 16-year period including four years in Baltimore, Maryland and twelve in Camden, New Jersey.
-I have primarily worked with very low-income people on a wide range of issues.
+My experience with community organizing spans a 16-year period including four years in Baltimore, Maryland and twelve in Camden, New Jersey.
+I have primarily worked with very low income people on a wide range of issues.
 I will draw heavily on my personal experience in this article.
-I use the term "community organising" to refer to social change efforts that are based in local geographically defined areas where people live.
-This is the key distinction between community organising and other forms of organising for social change that may be based in workplaces or universities, involving people where they work or study instead of where they live.
-Some issue-oriented organisations are considered community organisations if their constituency is local.
+I use the term "community organizing" to refer to social change efforts which are based in local geographically defined areas where people live.
+This is the key distinction between community organizing and other forms of organizing for social change which may be based in workplaces or universities, involving people where they work or study instead of where they live.
+Some issue-oriented organizations are considered community organizations if their constituency is local.

-★ Goals of Anarchist Organising
+Goals of Anarchist Organizing